1968–69 Inter-Cities Fairs Cup

 The eleventh Inter-Cities Fairs Cup was played over the 1968–1969 season.
-The competition was won by Newcastle United over two legs in the final against Újpest FC.
+The competition was won by Newcastle United over two legs in the final against Újpest.
 It was the second consecutive time that a Hungarian side finished runners-up in the competition, and the first time Newcastle United had competed in a European competition.
-It is also Newcastle United's most recent trophy.
+Newcastle did not win a major trophy again until the 2024–25 EFL Cup.

 First round

+KB and Union Luxembourg withdrew when drawn to play in Warsaw Pact countries.